 May contain affiliate links.Find the BEST Walt Disney World deals here.

-But for our day at Disney’s Animal Kingdom, we planned a late breakfast at Tusker House for Donald’s Safari Breakfast Buffet to ensure we’d meet some classic Disney characters in their safari clothes!
+But for our day at Disney’s Animal Kingdom in Orlando, Florida, we planned a late breakfast at Tusker House for Donald’s Safari Breakfast Buffet to ensure we’d meet some classic Disney characters in their safari clothes!

 So, when I originally looked into the Tusker House character breakfast, I thought it was located at Disney’s Animal Kingdom Lodge.

 Since we were staying at Kidani Village, I thought it would be a convenient character breakfast to do.
 It wasn’t until I made the reservation that I realized it was at the PARK!

 Thankfully, we planned to spend the whole day at Animal Kingdom anyway, so it worked out perfectly!

 Tusker House is located in the Africa section of Animal Kingdom Park, in the village of Harambe.
 You can find it on the My Disney Experience app or grab a paper map to find it.

 When you arrive at Tusker House, you’ll need to check in with the cast member at the host desk.
 This is located inside the outside dining area.
 It looks like a bar.